domcloud/domcloud/docs/deploying/php.md

 - php latest
 ```

-You can also use a fixed PHP version: `php 5.6`, `php 7.4`, `php 8.0`, `php 8.1`.
+You can also use a fixed PHP version: `php 7.4`, `php 8.0`, `php 8.1`.

 Unfortunately you can't use custom PHP version other than provided because it's tied to system daemon.
-We always update the list to the latest supported version or latest major version starting from PHP 5.
+We always update the list to the latest supported version or latest major version starting from PHP 7.4.

-Support for PHP extensions is varies but you can request a ticket to be included, provided the extension
-is provided officially by PHP.
+Support for PHP extensions is varies but you can request a ticket to be included, provided the extension is provided officially by PHP.

-*(Coming soon)* when PHP version is fixed, it's also changing the `php` and `composer` version it used.
+*(Coming soon)* when PHP version is fixed, it's (currently) doesn't also changing the `php` and `composer` version it used.

-This is done using PATH manipulation.
-Alternatively, you can call the alternative `php` version using
-`php81`, `php80`, `php56`, etc.
+Alternatively, you can call the alternative `php` version using `php81`, `php80`, `php56`, etc.

+You can also do this for composer, e.g. ``php81 `which composer` install``.

 ## Composer install